 While it seems like these women live separate lives in separate parts of the world, they are in fact, connected by a deep thread uncovered during the #PNGAusPartnership Laikim Sister pilot program.

-Laikim Sister is an Australian Government supported pilot program under the PNG-Australia Partnership that connects Indigenous Australian and PNG women entrepreneurs.
-TDi is privileged to be the implementation partner for this great program.
+Laikim Sister is an Australian Government supported program delivered in partnership with TDi, that connects Indigenous Australian and PNG women entrepreneurs.

 The program highlights that there are deeply embedded and long-standing connections between Papua New Guinea and Australia, and when highlighted, they create opportunity for business and industry growth.

-Through the Laikim Sisters program, Vale met Nellie Varmari, who runs a coffee wholesale business, Central Mamina Fresh Coffee.
+Through the program, Carol met Nellie Varmari, who runs a coffee wholesale business, Central Mamina Fresh Coffee.

 Ms Vamari sells coffee throughout PNG, which she sources from the Owen Stanley ranges.
 Nellie, who has worked in the coffee industry for many years, built Central MaminaFresh Coffee 18 months ago.